falexh/zooApp/README.md

 # zooApp
-Simple Application for Managing Animals in a Zoo
+Simple Application for Managing Animals in a Zoo.